Columbia-Neuropythonistas/IntroPythonForNeuroscientists2022/Week01_SetUpEnvAndHelloWorld/README.md

     - Linux: The first option under linux should be appropriate for your computers.
 - Install the downloaded miniconda
 - Windows users: you will now use 'Anaconda Prompt (Miniconda3)' as your terminal from here on out.
 Check that it installed properly by searching for it in your start menu and opening it.
 - Check that the install worked by closing terminal if it is open, reopening it, and typing `conda --version`.
-The output should say conda and a version number, e.g. `conda 4.12.0`
+The output should say conda and a version number, e.g. `conda 4.12.0`.
+Submit a screenshot of this to the courseworks assignment.

 ## Install VSCode